Hermano Pule

-Apolinario de la Cruz (July 22, 1815 – November 4, 1841), better known as Hermano Pule ([eɾˈmano puˈle], Spanish for "Brother Pule"; also spelled Hermano Puli), was a Filipino religious leader who founded and led the Cofradía de San José (Confraternity of St. Joseph).
+Apolinario de la Cruz (July 22, 1815 – November 4, 1841), better known as Hermano Pule ([eɾˈmano puˈle], Spanish for "Brother Pule"; also spelled Hermano Puli), was a Filipino religious leader who founded and led the Cofradía de San José (Confraternity of Saint Joseph).
 The cofradía was established in 1832 in response to the racially discriminatory practices of the Catholic Church in the Philippines.
 During the Spanish colonial period, Catholic religious orders refused to admit native Filipinos as members.
 In retaliation, Pule established his own religious order that was exclusive for native Filipinos.
 During its peak, the cofradía had 4,500 to 5,000 members from the provinces of Tayabas, Batangas, and Laguna.
 Fearing an armed rebellion, the Spanish colonial government sent military forces to suppress the cofradía, an attack that was resisted by Hermano Pule and his followers on October 23, 1841.
 However, more troops were sent and the cofradía was finally quelled by the colonial military forces on November 1, 1841.
 Pule was then captured, tried, and executed.

 Early life

-Apolinario de la Cruz was born on July 22, 1814, in Barrio Pandác in the town of Lucban in Tayabas province (now Quezon) back when the Philippines was a colony of the Spanish Empire.
+Apolinario de la Cruz was born on July 22, 1815, in Barrio Pandác in the town of Lucban in Tayabas province (now Quezon) back when the Philippines was an overseas territory of the Kingdom of Spain.
 His parents—Pablo de la Cruz and Juana Andres—were peasants and devout Catholics.
 Apolinario de la Cruz was literate, but stated that he had no formal education.
 Despite that, it is very likely that he received primary religious instruction and attended the local public primary school in Lucban.
 In 1829, he decided to become a priest and tried to join the Order of Preachers in Manila.
 During those times, Roman Catholic religious orders barred indios (native people of the Philippines) from joining, thus De la Cruz's application was rejected for the sole reason of his race.
 He then decided to work as a donado (lay brother) at the San Juan de Dios Hospital where he was admitted to the Cofradía de San Juan de Dios, a brotherhood affiliated with the hospital open to indios.
 During this time, he improved his public speaking and studied the Bible along with other religious writings.